aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/html5-canvas-manipulation-using-javascript/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Convert Canvas to PDF with Aspose.HTML for Java
+# Create PDF from Canvas with Aspose.HTML for Java

 Interactive web experiences often rely on the HTML5 **Canvas** element.
-By drawing graphics with JavaScript you can create charts, signatures, or custom illustrations directly in the browser.
-But what if you need a printable, share‑able version of that canvas?
-In this tutorial you’ll learn **how to convert canvas to PDF** using JavaScript together with **Aspose.HTML for Java**.
+When you need to **create PDF from canvas**, you can generate a printable, share‑able document that preserves the exact look of your graphics.
+In this tutorial you’ll learn how to convert canvas to PDF using JavaScript together with **Aspose.HTML for Java**.
 We’ll walk through creating a canvas, drawing text, saving the HTML, and finally exporting the result to a PDF file.

 ## Quick Answers
 - **What does “convert canvas to pdf” mean?** It means taking the visual content rendered on an HTML5 Canvas and generating a PDF document that preserves that appearance.